survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

 T> The result could be verified also by using the `DefinePlugin` to write it to the client code.
-The *Setting Environment Variables* chapter discusses how to achieve this.
+The *Environment Variables* chapter discusses how to achieve this.

 ### Understanding `--env`